6 Keys to Successful Job Rotation

 Job rotation can take place happenstance or it can be carefully planned and executed with specific end results in mind.
 The employee who is involved in a carefully planned job rotation will benefit and learn.

-These are key to effective job rotation.
+These are the six keys to effective job rotation.